 The east parking lot is reserved for staff parking.
 Staff located on the west side of the building may use the west parking lot.
-Staff should not park in areas identified as "visitor parking."
+Staff should park in the row with their bumpers facing the grass on North side of lot